 Other cement producers like Ibeto and Bua group also meet up with the 42.5-grade minimum standard for general purpose use as stipulated by Standard Organisation of Nigeria (SON).
 It is necessary to check for the quality of cements before you make an order for retail or wholesale supplies.
 Don’t forget to also check if the cement has expired or not.

 Having given you the checklist for buying Cement, the next thing is to decide which brand to go for based on your purchasing power or preference.
-Depending on cost of production and and logistics, these companies have slightly different prices from one another in various depots across the country.
-How much a 50kg bag of cement costs in Port Harcourt is not the same price dealers sell it in Abuja, Lagos, Benin City or other States in Nigeria.
-Even at that, the average cost of a bag of cement in Nigeria today is ₦3,750 for retail quantities and ₦2,200 for wholesale quantities (Trailer load).
-Note: a Trailer or Truck load consists of 600 bags of cement.
-Check below to see the updated price list of cements in Nigeria for the month of October 2021.
+Depending on cost of production and logistics, these companies have slightly different prices from one another in various depots across the country.
+How much a 50kg bag of cement for sale costs in Port Harcourt is not the same price dealers sell it in Abuja, Lagos, Benin City or other States in Nigeria.
+Even at that, the average cost of a bag of cement in Nigeria today is ₦5,200 for retail quantities and ₦5,000 for wholesale quantities (Trailer load).
+BUA cement now sells at ₦4,000 as retail price and ₦3,500 as wholesale price per bag: a Trailer or Truck load consists of 600 or 900 bags of cement.
+Check below to see the updated price list of cements in Nigeria for the month on 4th October 2023.

 |Cement Company||50kg Bag Retail Price||600 bags Wholesale Price|